rusili/AC-Android/lessons/arrays-arraylists/arrays-ArrayLists-HashMaps/README.md

 You are essentially stating that the ArrayList you are instatiating will only accept elements of type ```Integer``` - this is called the ArrayList's **type parameter**.
 When we do this, under the hood, we are leveraging the power of something called **generics** (we will not cover this today, but soon).

 You might be asking yourself why we used the keyword ```Integer``` instead of the keyword ```int``` - that's because ArrayLists can only store objects.
-Remember in a previous lesson, we explored how everything is an object, and even primitive types have corresponding wrapper classes?
+Remember in a previous lesson, where we explored how everything is an object, and even primitive types have corresponding wrapper classes?
 Please see the chart below:

 |Primitive Type|Wrapper Class|
 |:-:|:-:|